dguan/my-projects/algorithm/combination-permutation/readme.txt

-This is various kinds of combination and permution algorithm's implementation, from recursive algorithm and its naive non-recursive implementation.
+This is various kinds of combination and permution algorithm's implementation, from recursive algorithm and its basic non-recursive implementation to more efficient non-recursive implementations.

 Some thing to remark: